Residency Program

 • Close-knit resident group: Lots of planned get-togethers, impromptu hangouts and happy hours, resident book club, participation in great league sports, and a great overall work environment

-• Formal mentorship program designed for the first year pathology residents.
-Each first year resident is paired up with a faculty mentor that best fits their needs and interests.
+• Formal mentorship program designed for first-year pathology residents.
+Each first-year resident is paired up with a faculty mentor that best fits their needs and interests.
 The purpose of the Mentorship Program is to broaden the base of support for residents who are looking for guidance in varied realms, ranging from personal to professional.

 Education Series (Conferences)